 The birth of your baby is a time of utter joy and celebration.
 Friends, family, and even complete strangers on the street are want to see and even touch your beautiful little one.
 The problem is that your baby does not yet have a developed immune system.
 Even if you breastfeed your baby and pass some of your immunity, there are a plethora of illnesses that are just too easy to catch.

 Germs are spread either by touch or by respiratory droplets.
 We are all aware of the need to wash hands thoroughly and frequently.
 But even if you have clean hands, you can still spread a virus or bacteria by coughing, sneezing or even breathing on a baby.

-You will hear slightly different advice from different doctors (and different grandmas), but I think the happy medium would include having a high threshold for visitors during the first 2 months.
+You will hear slightly different advice from different doctors (and different grandmas), but I think the happy medium would include being extra careful in terms of visitors during the first 2 months.
 If you have adult family or close friends who want to visit, take a quick medical history first.
 Are they sick, or even starting to feel sick?
 Do they have a family member, especially a child at home who is now sick?
 If an adult is definitely healthy, and promises to wash their hands often and not necessarily kiss the baby near the mouth, then it is ok in my book to have them visit.
 Anyone who is sick should be kept away from your newborn until they are older.